111surajmaurya/NuScenes-DriveLM/PROJECT_REPORT.md

 The inference system (`infer_efficient.py`) implements an image embedding cache to avoid redundant computation across questions about the same scene.

+## 5. Deployment & Optimization

+### Architecture

+The inference system (`infer_efficient.py`) implements an image embedding cache to avoid redundant CLIP and projector computation across questions that share the same frame and cameras.

 ```
 Query arrives (frame_token, cameras, question)
         │